cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuardStatic.md

 ###QuotaGuard vs. QuotaGuard Static
 We offer two products on cloudControl, QuotaGuard and QuotaGuard Static.

 QuotaGuard routes your traffic through a dynamic set of IP addresses that may change at any time and is intended for accessing APIs like Google Maps that restrict usage based on your IP address.
-It should be used if you want to access these APIs without your limit being shared with other Heroku apps.
+It should be used if you want to access these APIs without your limit being shared with other cloudControl apps.

 QuotaGuard Static routes your traffic through a pair of static IP addresses that never change.
 It should be used if you need your traffic to pass through a known IP address for the purpose of firewall ingress rules or application whitelisting with a third party.